opal/opal/Generated-Javascript.md

       return this.m$inspect();
     };

-The defined name retains the `m$` prefix outlined above, and the `self` value for the method is `this`, which will be the receiver.
+The defined name retains the `$` prefix outlined above, and the `self` value for the method is `this`, which will be the receiver.

 Normal arguments, splat args and optional args are all supported: